S32-PAMS/PAMS-Docs/src/site/notes/Server/Rust Bridge.md

 ]
 ```

 Create producer application.
-This refers to something that 'produces' inputs for [[Apache Kafka\|Apache Kafka]], hence the name.
+This refers to something that 'produces' inputs for [[Server/Apache Kafka\|Apache Kafka]], hence the name.

 ```shell
 cargo new producer